DavorDobrota/C-Coil/README.md

   Python methods have the same signature, but their names are written in snake_case.
 It can be found in folder docs.
 - Examples for 3 Python and 3 MATLAB use cases are provided.
+- Performance benchmarks are available in module Benchmark and precision tests are available in module Comparison.

 ## Installation
 - bla